Securing High Quality in Careers

 We all want the very best futures for our sons and daughters, so parents need to be assured that schools and colleges provide top quality careers support.

 In March 2017 Career Connect became the first careers organisation in the country to achieve Licenced Awarding Body status for the Quality in Careers Standard.

-The Department for Education Careers Strategy: making the most of everyone’s skills and talents (DfE, December 2017) and the subsequent Statutory Guidance (DfE, January 2018) ‘strongly’ recommends all schools achieve the Quality in Careers Standard.
+The Department for Education Careers Strategy: making the most of everyone’s skills and talents (DfE, December 2017) and the subsequent Statutory Guidance (Last updated by the DfE, 16th October 2018) ‘strongly’ recommends all schools achieve the Quality in Careers Standard.
 For more information, please refer to these documents below:

 Ministers at the Department for Education have revised Statutory Guidance to recommend that all schools achieve the Quality in Careers Standard.
 The Standard uniquely accredits the four components of Careers Education, information, Advice and Guidance:

 - Careers Guidance

 Therefore, if a school or a college holds the national Quality in Careers Standard, parents and young people’s future employers can be assured that it provides its students with careers support of the quality of the best.
 Why?
 Because Quality in Careers requires schools and colleges to demonstrate to an external independent assessor that their programme of careers education, enterprise and employability (including work-related learning opportunities) for all their students:

 - Has strong leadership from the Head Teacher/Principal, the senior leadership team, and the governing body;